brettz9/filebrowser-electron/README.md

 1. Retain z-index of stickies
 1. Fix icon view and local sticky note creation at root
 1. Fix column view and local sticky note creation at root
+1. Allow escape key in column view (or clicking off folder at root) to show local sticky for root